JennyYu2/Projects/Data Analysis/README.md

 - Focused on variables most closely associated with life expectancy.

 Two models were chosen for comparison:
-1. Linear Regression: Ideal for identifying the linear relationship between schooling and life expectancy.
+1. **Linear Regression**: Ideal for identifying the linear relationship between schooling and life expectancy.
-2. Generalized Linear Model (GLM): Useful for understanding non-linear relationships and evaluating model deviance.
+2. **Generalized Linear Model (GLM)**: Useful for understanding non-linear relationships and evaluating model deviance.

 Both models were selected for their interpretability and ability to show relationships between independent and dependent variables.